Course Description

 3. building a working understanding of contemporary media and a foundation for more advanced and in-depth courses in media studies

-This course will meet in-person each week with course materials available remotely over the Internet.
+This course will be conducted remotely over the Internet.

-All course material, including links to graded assignments, is available on the course website at https://juanmonroy.com/contemporarymedia.
+All course material is available on the course website at https://juanmonroy.com/contemporarymedia.
+Assignments are are available on Microsoft Teams.
 We will not be using Blackboard.

-In a flipped course, most learning activities will be asynchronous.
-You will complete these learning activities on your own time by the deadlines noted on this course website.
+All learning activities will be asynchronous, meaning that you will complete learning activities on your own time by the deadlines noted on this course website.

-This learning activities are divided into twelve modules on contemporary media.
+The learning activities are divided into twelve modules.
 For each module, there will be:

 • assigned readings from the textbook, listed in the course schedule on the course website,